SillyTavern/SillyTavern-Docs/Usage/Core Concepts/characterdesign.md

 For example, you can add information about the world in which the action takes place and describe the characteristics of the character you are playing for.

-It could be any of any length (be it 200 or 2000 tokens) and formatted in any style (free text, W++, conversation style, etc) and could span any length.
+It could be any of any length (be it 200 or 2000 tokens) and formatted in any style (free text, W++, conversation style, etc).

 ### Methods and format